Customer Success | Taylor Porter

 by Jeff Ton

-As an IT leader, what client demands have you experienced?
+As an IT leader, what customer demands have you experienced?

-I have been in the legal industry for 17 years now and have seen client demands change greatly, especially in recent years.
-With the increase in cyberthreats and bad actors targeting law firms, clients have become increasingly concerned with how law firms handle their data.
+I have been in the legal industry for 17 years now and have seen customer demands change greatly, especially in recent years.
+With the increase in cyberthreats and bad actors targeting law firms, customers have become increasingly concerned with how law firms handle their data.
 Security audits have not only increased in number but also in complexity.
-The requirements, security and otherwise, that clients are placing on firms closely mimics the requirements they place on themselves.
+The requirements, security and otherwise, that customers are placing on firms closely mimics the requirements they place on themselves.
 Needless to say, our firm leadership stays on top of current IT issues.

 What were you looking to solve with DRaaS?
 What advantages did you see with DRaaS that your existing technologies could not accomplish?